JadenSimon/simple-aws-lambda/README.md

 * AWS credentials in ~/.aws/credentials or env vars

 ## Usage
+All code is in [lambda.ts](/lambda.ts)

 Construct the deployment plan with `synapse compile`

 > It'll show "target: local" but don't worry, that's just the standard library target, unused here.
-We're using the AWS Terraform provider directly, there's no funny business.
+We're using the AWS Terraform provider directly, no funny business.

 Deploy with `synapse deploy`

-Run the function with `synapse run`, this calls `main` locally to invoke your Lambda in AWS.
+`synapse run` calls `main` locally to invoke your Lambda in AWS.

 You can see some of the deployed resources with `synapse show myFn`.
-It’s currently a deployment state dump, but useful for working with the materialized resources in the AWS console or any other tooling.
+> The output is messy, but useful for working with the materialized resources in the AWS console or any other tooling.

 Clean-up everything using `synapse destroy`